gromacs/gromacs/docs/user-guide/known-issues.rst

 In many cases, it works fine, and if it fails, it does so explicitly (either crash or hang), so it should be fine to experiment with.

-For most cases, we recommend using OpenCL backend (the default) when running SYCL build of |Gromacs| on Intel GPUs.
+For most cases, we recommend using the OpenCL backend (the default) when running SYCL build of |Gromacs| on Intel GPUs.

 :issue:`4219`

 :issue:`4354`

 Unable to build with CUDA 11.5-11.6 and GCC 11 on Ubuntu 22.04